Navigating a Successful Shift to Value-Based Care

 Updates to technical and operational requirements for prior authorization

-API requirements:
+API Requirements:

-Operational requirements:
+Operational Requirements:

 Determine the best solution, or set of solutions, to meet CMS requirements for health data exchange:

-The CMS proposal also details specific technical guidelines that must be used to comply with the various provisions.
+The new CMS rule also details specific technical guidelines that must be used to comply with the various provisions.
 When choosing from interoperability solutions that meet all outlined technical requirements, you should carefully consider which platform makes the most sense for your specific business needs and provider network.
 Determining the appropriate requirements for your system selection will help ensure you make a choice that sets you up for success.
 Tegria has deep experience with supporting payers through customized system selection processes.

 Roster the right team of experts to design, build, and maintain your interoperability solution: